Jason2605/AdminPanel/README.md

 ###Install

 Just drop these files into a webserver.
 Everything else is configured from the panel itself so no need for file configuration!
+Note - The DB info is that of your Arma 3 Altis Life Database.

 Default user is Username: AdminPanel Password: Admin1234 Please change this after the first login.